Gigaspaces/bestpractices/manageGrid/README.md

 ==================

 manageGrid project is an implementation of the grid life cycle steps using GigaSpaces Admin API.
 Typical cluster management involves following lifecycle steps and manageGrid implements these steps,
-* start 	 – Start Grid Infrastructure on all the machines and deploy the services
+* start    - Start Grid Infrastructure on all the machines and deploy the services
-*	stop 	   – Undeploy the services and stop the Grid infrastructure on all the machines
+* stop     - Undeploy the services and stop the Grid infrastructure on all the machines
-*	reStart  – Stop and Start the Grid infrastructure
+* reStart  - Stop and Start the Grid infrastructure
-*	startOne – Start Grid infrastructure on one machine
+* startOne - Start Grid infrastructure on one machine
-*	stopOne  – Stop Grid infrastructure on one machine
+* stopOne  - Stop Grid infrastructure on one machine
+* status   - Status of the Grid including mapping of processing unit instances to machines and the GSC's

 ## Usage

-manageGrid can be used to manage the Grid Infrastructure including GSM's and GSC's.
+manageGrid can be used to manage the Grid Infrastructure including GSM's, LUS's and GSC's.
 It expects the agents to be already started on the machines that are part of the grid.
 Atleast one of the Lookup Servers should be started along with the agent.

 ## Configuration